moneybutton/yours-channels/docs/yours-lightning.md

 Future Optimizations
 --------------------

+- Use segregated witness to fix transaction malleability of funding transaction.
 - Use bip32 for HTLC secrets to eliminate the need for one message.
 Rather than require direct communication with the person you are paying to request their HTLC hash, it would be better if you could generate a new hash to which only